shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ## Almost There

-To fix the `404` errors just create a config file for Vite and name it `vite.config.js`.
+To fix the `404` errors, just create a config file for Vite and name it `vite.config.js`.
 In your `vite.config.js` copy and paste the following code:

 ```javascript